SantanderApps/SantanderPaymentProviderOscommerce/README.md

 # Santander Payment Gateway: osCommerce

 ## Description
-A description about the module.
-What it does and how it works.
+This module integrate Santander Consumer Bank's payment service into osCommerce.
+With this module you can offer your customers to pay with Santander Consumer Bank.

 ## Current version
-* Version: 2.0
+* Version: 1.0
-* Release date: 2015-08-03
+* Release date: 2015-08-17
 * Platform: osCommerce 2.3.4

 ## Requirements